 Federal Direct Student Loan

-Graduate students are eligible for the Federal Direct Student Loan (FDSL) for up to $20,500 for the academic year, provided they are enrolled in at least four credits per semester.
-The FDSL loan interest rate for the 2016-17 academic year is 5.31% and the loan is unsubsidized (interest accrues on the loan during periods of enrollment).
-Repayment begins six months after the student is no longer enrolled in at least four credits.
-Graduate students may borrow a maximum amount of $138,500 for their graduate/professional education.
-Students must complete the Free Application for Federal Student Aid (FAFSA) and complete entrance counseling and a promissory note in order to receive an FDSL.
+Graduate students are eligible for the Federal Direct Student Loan (FDSL) provided they are enrolled in at least 4 credits per semester.
+Repayment begins six months after the student is no longer enrolled in at least 4 credits.
+Students must complete the Free Application for Federal Student Aid (FAFSA) and complete entrance counseling and a promissory note.

 Grad PLUS Loan

 Grad PLUS loans are available for up to the cost of attendance minus any other awarded financial aid (including loans).
-The interest rate for the 2016-17 academic year is 6.31% and repayment begins two months after the last disbursement for the academic year.
+Repayment begins two months after the last disbursement for the academic year.
 Graduate students must be enrolled in at least four credits to be eligible for federal loans.
 Students must file the Free Application for Federal Student Aid (FAFSA) and a Grad PLUS application to be considered for a Grad PLUS loan.

 MEFA Graduate Student Loan

-Massachusetts Educational Financial Authority (MEFA) is a non-profit state agency that offers financing to U.S. citizens or permanent residents who are studying at least half time at accredited degree-granting non-profit colleges and universities.
-The MEFA Graduate Student Loan for the 2016-17 academic year has a fixed interest rate of 6.09% during the in-school period and 6.89% during repayment.
-The deferred repayment fixed interest rate is 6.29%.
+The Massachusetts Educational Financial Authority (MEFA) is a non-profit state agency that offers financing to U.S. citizens or permanent residents who are studying at least half time at accredited degree-granting non-profit colleges and universities.

 Private Student Loans